canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-nginx-route-relation.md

 ```
 ${ingress-ip}    my-charm
 ```
-We can also take a look at the configured ingress resource as follows (with sample output):
+We can also take a look at the configured ingress resource by running `microk8s kubectl describe ingress -n ingress-test`.
+The output should be similar to the following:
 ```
-$ microk8s kubectl describe ingress -n ingress-test
 Name:             my-charm-ingress
 Labels:           app.juju.is/created-by=nginx-ingress-integrator
                   nginx-ingress-integrator.charm.juju.is/managed-by=nginx-ingress-integrator